btang01/asyncio-basics/README.md

 - Concurrent execution using tasks
 - Concurrent execution using `asyncio.gather()`
 - Concurrent execution using `asyncio.TaskGroup()` (Python 3.11+)
+- Future objects for asynchronous results
+- Synchronization primitives (locks and semaphores)

 ## Running the Examples